BenKosSoft/crycur/README.md

 Satoshi Amount is randomized between 10 and 500.
 Nonce is also 128-bit uniformly random integer.
-Proof of Work is the hash value of the previous lines, and nonce is generated randomly until first 6 characters of PoW is 0.
+Proof of Work is the hash value of the previous lines, and nonce is generated randomly until first 6 characters of calculate_pow is 0.